Last updated on May 30th, 2021

 Amies transport medium is a widely used and effective semisolid medium for the transportation of swab specimens to the microbiology laboratory.
-Placing swabs in a moist container or transport medium prevents drying and death of bacteria.
+Placing swabs in a moist container or transport medium prevents drying and the death of bacteria.

 Amies is a modification of Stuart’s medium in which glycerophosphate is replaced by an inorganic phosphate buffer and charcoal is added.
-This modification prolongs the viability and thus increases the isolation of anaerobes, delicate bacterial pathogens like Neisseria gonorrhoeae Haemophilus influenzae, Neisseria meningitidis, and Haemophilus ducreyi.
+This modification prolongs the viability and thus increases the isolation of anaerobes, delicate bacterial pathogens like Neisseria gonorrhoeae, Haemophilus influenzae, Neisseria meningitidis, and Haemophilus ducreyi.
 For delays as long as 24 hours, Amies medium with charcoal can be used.

 The presence of sodium thioglycollate and a small amount of agar creates a reduced environment which favors the growth of a wide variety of pathogens.
-The use of charcoal in transport media neutralize toxic materials in the specimen or on the swab and facilitates the growth of sensitive bacterial pathogens such as Neisseria gonorrhoeae.
+The use of charcoal in transport media neutralizes toxic materials in the specimen or on the swab and facilitates the growth of sensitive bacterial pathogens such as Neisseria gonorrhoeae.

 Calcium, magnesium, potassium and sodium salts help the survival of the pathogens and also control the permeability of bacterial cells.
 Phosphate buffer maintains the pH of the medium.

 Preparation of Amies Transport medium:

 Amies transport medium is best prepared from ready to use dehydrated powder, available from most suppliers of culture media.

 - Suspend the desired amount of media in distilled water (2 grams in every 100 ml distilled water; concentration may vary depending on manufacturer so prepare the medium as instructed by the manufacturer).